developmentseed/pydantic-ssm-settings/README.md

 # pydantic-ssm-settings

-Replace Pydantic's builtin secret support [Secret Support](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) with an implementation that loads parameters from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+Replace Pydantic's builtin [Secret Support](https://pydantic-docs.helpmanual.io/usage/settings/#secret-support) with a configuration provider that loads parameters from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 Parameters are loaded _lazily_, meaning that they are only requested from AWS if they are not provided via [standard field value priority](https://pydantic-docs.helpmanual.io/usage/settings/#field-value-priority) (i.e. initialiser, environment variable, or via `.env` file).

 ## Usage